 Nina is currently at work on a memoir about her mother.
 She has four children, lives in Brooklyn, and is a trustee of the Brooklyn Public Library.

-Read the Guardian's profile of Nina here.
+Read a profile of Nina in the Guardian here.